About Glass House Mountains

 Park management

 The Queensland Parks and Wildlife Service (QPWS) manages the park under the Nature Conservation Act 1992.
-For detailed park management information read the Glass House Mountains Management Plan .
+For detailed park management information read the Glass House Mountains Management Plan (PDF, 298.2KB) .

 Exotic pine plantations in the surrounding area are managed by HQPlantations Pty Ltd.

 The Glass House Mountains National Park is within an ‘inter-urban break’—a 63,000-hectare area of mainly agricultural and forested landscapes, including a large proportion of public land which is mostly national park or State forest.
 The Inter-urban Break Outdoor Recreation Plan provides public land managers with a guide to work together to protect the natural beauty of the landscape while supporting a range of recreational opportunities in suitable locations.
-The Inter-Urban Break Outdoor Recreation Plan Project has been a collaborative approach undertaken by a Management Team with members from Sunshine Coast Council, Department of Environment and Science, Moreton Bay Regional Council, HQPlantations and Queensland Government's Department of Housing and Public Works – Sport and Recreation.
+The Inter-Urban Break Outdoor Recreation Plan Project has been a collaborative approach undertaken by a Management Team with members from Sunshine Coast Council, Queensland Government, Moreton Bay Regional Council and HQPlantations.

 Tourism information links